Changissnz/nu_merchant_principal/README.md

 of etiology, the study of cause-and-effect.
 There is a cause, the event that typically involves values of pertinent variables.
-And then the effect is the event is transcribed into the records, for the account, in more words, by and through the practice of accounting is the effect.
+And then the effect is the event transcribed into the records, for the account, in more words, by and through the practice of accounting is the effect.

+The accounts become facts, accounting is self-justifying because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims.